haapjari/haapjari/README.md

 ### 👋

-- Aspiring SWE `Software Engineer`.
+- Aspiring `Software Engineer`.
 Contributing on Data-Intensive Applications for Work.

 ---